Volume 2 (2015) - Issue 5, May

 COSMETIC EVALUATION OF SOME IRANIAN COMMERCIAL NORMAL HAIR SHAMPOOS AND COMPARISION WITH NEW DEVELOPED FORMULATION

-Four commercial normal hair shampoos produced by four famous Iranian companies were chosen for evaluating of their characteristics based on scientifically measurable properties and were compared with our new developed formulation.
-Selection of the evaluation parameters of a shampoo is a challenging test, because of the multitude of both subjective and instrumental test methodologies available for ...
+Four commercial normal hair shampoos produced by four famous Iranian companies were chosen for evaluating their characteristics based on scientifically measurable properties and were compared with our new developed formulation.
+Selection of the evaluation parameters of shampoo is a challenging test, because of the multitude of both subjective and instrumental test methodologies available for this ...

 Butea monosperma (Family: Fabaceae).
-This is a moderate sized deciduous tree which is widely distributed throughout India, Burma and Ceylon, popularly known as 'dhak' or 'palas', commonly known as ‘Flame of forest’.
+This is a moderate sized deciduous tree which is widely distributed throughout India, Burma and Ceylon, popularly known as 'dhak' or 'palas,' commonly known as ‘Flame of the forest’.
 The family Fabaceae compromises of 630 genera and 18,000 species.
 It finds use both medicinally and commercially with each part of the plant having utility.
 This plant species ...